Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 For clarity, my series set in Faerwyvae are:

-- Entangled with Fae, a series of standalone new adult fairytale retellings.
-Current books: Curse of the Wolf King, Heart of the Raven Prince, Kiss of the Selkie, A Taste of Poison, and A Dream So Wicked (ongoing, more books to come).
+- ENTANGLED WITH FAE, a series of standalone new adult fairytale retellings.
+Current books: Curse of the Wolf King, Heart of the Raven Prince, Kiss of the Selkie, A Taste of Poison, and A Dream So Wicked.

-- Fae Flings and Corset strings, a series of spicy adult fantasy romcoms.
-Current books: A Rivalry of Hearts (ongoing, more to come)
+- FAE FLINGS AND CORSET STRINGS, a series of standalone spicy adult fantasy romcoms.
+Current books: A Rivalry of Hearts, My Feral Romance, and Elegance and Espionage.

 Have a question of your own?
 Shoot me an email at Tessonja@tessonjaodette.com